ifarshgar/Web-Design-Guide/README.md

 # Web-Design-Guide

-A good designer creates an immediate and lasting good impression of the branch and or the product.
+A good designer creates an immediate and lasting impression of the product.

 Ensure the user's perceived value of the brand or prodcut.